A Constructive Characterization of Optimal Bundling: Solving the Problem

-If $\{b_1,...b_m\}$ does not satisfy the ``$\forall i \in \{1,...,m\}, b_i$ is not very weakly dominated'' condition in condition \ref{cp2} above, then $\{b_1,...,b_m\}$ is an optimal but not necessarily a minimal optimal menu for problem (\ref{eq6}).
+The two conditions say that a minimal optimal menu has the flavor of a von Neumann--Morgenstern stable set (\cite{vonneumann1944}) of the very weakly dominance relation---externally stable in that every excluded bundle is dominated by a convex combination of menu bundles, internally stable in that no menu bundle is dominated.
+It is worth mentioning that if $\{b_1,...b_m\}$ does not satisfy condition \ref{cp2} above, then $\{b_1,...,b_m\}$ is an optimal but not necessarily minimal optimal menu for problem \eqref{eq6}.
 This condition, along with Proposition \ref{p1}, ensures that getting rid of everything very weakly dominated is exactly getting rid of everything that is not a strict best response.

 Proposition \ref{p4} says that a set of bundles is a minimal optimal menu if and only if it is exactly the set of not very weakly dominated bundles.\footnote{This result resembles Theorem 3 of \cite{cheng2023do}, which basically says that the set of strict best response is the minimal optimal menu when never strict best response is equivalent to very weakly dominance.} The uniqueness result directly follows from this observation, as the set of not very weakly dominated bundles is unique.